zyx/manual/FAQ.md

 ## I have a feature request.

+Search [Rack's issue tracker](https://github.com/VCVRack/Rack/issues?q=is%3Aissue) to check whether someone else has posted a similar feature request.
-After searching [Rack's issue tracker](https://github.com/VCVRack/Rack/issues?q=is%3Aissue), you may open an issue or email contact@vcvrack.com with the following information.
+If you believe the feature has never been posted before, [open an issue](https://github.com/VCVRack/Rack/issues/new/choose) on GitHub, or email contact@vcvrack.com if you don't want to register a GitHub account, with a detailed report containing the following information.

 - Your proposal, with consideration for how it fits into Rack's existing features
 - A possible workflow or diagram (if your request involves multiple steps or UI states, e.g. dragging multiple modules simultaneously).

-Depending on the usefulness of your request, it may take 15 minutes or 24 months for your feature to be added, or the issue may be closed if there is little total benefit compared to the cost of implementation (time saved or spent using the feature, divided by the time to develop the feature).
+Your feature request may be addressed during the next period of new feature design of Rack.
+If your request is judged to be not sufficiently useful to other users, it may be closed.

 ## How do I load a default patch when selecting File > New?